raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 This can be done for :guilabel:`Vendor Bills` too.

 .. tip::
-   - You can also drag and drop XML files for already created draft Invoices.
-It'll retreive the :guilabel:`Fiscal Folio`
+   You can also drag and drop XML files for already created draft invoices and Odoo retrieves the :guilabel:`Fiscal Folio`.

 .. feav note - 18.0 can now conciliate with PO

 CFDI to public
 **************

-The Mexican Government requires that any goods or services that you might sell should be backed up by an invoice.
+The Mexican government requires that any goods or services that you might sell should be backed up by an invoice.
 If the customer you are selling to does not require an invoice or has no |RFC|, a *CFDI to Public* has to be created.